-HOLIDAYS
+ARTICLE 9 HOLIDAYS

-Section 9.1 Each police dispatch employee shall be entitled to fourteen-fifteen (145) paid holidays (112-120 hours) per calendar year as approved by the Chief of Police or his designee.
+Section 9.1 Each police employee shall be entitled to fourteen (14) paid holidays (112 hours) per calendar year as approved by the Chief of Police or his designee.
 Off time, holidays and vacations must be approved by the Chief of Police or his designee.
-No police employee shall be entitled to time off on a state or federal designated holiday (as listed in Section 9.2) unless regularly scheduled to be off or if the day off is requested and approved by the Police Chief, providing the request is submitted no later than forty-eight (48) hours before the commencement of the holiday (except in cases of emergency as determined by the Chief of Police or his designee).
+No police employee shall be entitled to time off on a state or federal designated holiday unless regularly scheduled to be off or if the day off is requested and approved by the Police Chief, providing the request is submitted no later than forty-eight (48) hours before the commencement of the holiday (except in cases of emergency as determined by the Chief of Police or his designee).

 Paid holiday time shall be credited to each employee on January 1 of each year, provided that if an employee leaves the employ of the City, the value of any holiday time taken which is in excess of the holidays that have actually transpired (not including personal days) as of the date the employee leaves employment, shall be withheld from the employee's final paycheck.
 The value of such excess holiday time shall be calculated on the basis of the employee's pay rate at the time of termination of city employment.

-Section 9.2 When a police dispatch employee works on New Year's Day, Martin Luther King Day, President's Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Veteran's Day, Thanksgiving Day, Friday after Thanksgiving Day, Christmas Eve, Christmas Day, New Year's Eve, he/she shall receive time and one half (1-1/2) pay; and, employees shall be entitled to two other days off as paid holidays.
+When a police employee works on Memorial Day, Christmas Day, Veteran's Day, Thanksgiving Day, Labor Day, President's Day, Easter Sunday, December 24th, New Year's Day, July 4th or Martin Luther King, Jr. Day, he or she shall receive time and one half (1-1/2) pay.
 All other work on holidays shall be paid at straight-time.
+In addition, employees shall be entitled to another day off as a paid holiday.